atomvm/AtomVM/doc/src/build-instructions.md

 Wrote AtomVM Core BEAM Library at offset 0x1D0000 (1114112)
 ```

-Users can then use the `esptool.py` directly to flash the entire image to the ESP32 device, and then flash their applications to the `main.app` partition at address `0x210000`, (or `0x250000` for Elixir images)
+Users can then use the `esptool.py` directly to flash the entire image to the ESP32 device, and then flash their applications to the `main.app` partition at address `0x250000`.

 But first, it is a good idea to erase the flash, e.g.,